Regulatory Supervision of Legacy Sites

 The scope of RSLS activities covers support in development of effective and efficient regulatory processes, such as:

 - licensing and authorisation

 The project will compile lessons learned from past experience with legacy site remediation and provide recommendations as to what constitutes good practice for regulatory supervision of legacy sites.

 The activities of the project are to be organised under three Working Groups (WGs).
-The IAEA Secretariat will provide coordination for the project and, among other things, organize an annual plenary Technical Meeting at which progress is reviewed, adjustments to the project plans and schedules are made and working group activities are carried out.
+The IAEA Secretariat will provide coordination for the project and, among other things, organize an annual plenary Technical Meetings at which progress is reviewed, adjustments to the project plans and schedules are made and working group activities are carried out.
 Annual Technical Meetings of RSLS Working Groups are organized to facilitate the coordination of the project activities, recommendations and development of the inputs to project reports.
-To date two annual coordination meetings have been held, the first in October 2010 and the second in October 2011.

 The RSLS project will be directed by a Coordinating Group (CG), which consists of the RSLS chairperson, WG leaders and IAEA Secretariat.
 The CG is responsible for planning Technical Meetings and coordinating WG activities.
 The CG will meet annually, usually in conjunction with the annual Technical Meeting.
-Ms. Malgorzata Sneve, Norwegian Radiation Protection Authority, is the Chairperson for the first term of the RSLS project.
+A chairperson is selected on a rotating basis, in accordance with the Terms of Reference for the project.